gfannes/champ/amp/uc1.md

 	- [ ] Support Markdown and Wiki links to other files
 		- [?]
 Do we need some marker to take them into account
 - [x] Support specification of AMP tags for a folder
-	- [x] Find good name to store metadata for Folder: '_amp.md'
+	- [x] Find good name to store metadata for Folder: '_amp.md', '&amp.md', '&tree.md', '&index.md', '&meta.md', '&root.md', '&.md'
-		- [*] Make this name configurable from config.zon
+		- [*] Make this name(s) configurable from config.zon
 		- [*] Maybe 'readme.md' is better than '_amp.md'
 		- Extension should be a known extension to leverage existing bindings
 		- Start with an '_' to avoid collisions.
 Starting with a '.' is to impractical.